plugin-service/cordova-plugin-zoom-sdk/README.md

 **Latest Update**
 -----------------
-**Upgraded plugin for SDK versions 8.4.1 (both Android and iOS) is available.
+**Upgraded plugin for SDK versions 8.12.0 (both Android and iOS) is available.
+The full version of the plugin has already been integrated and implemented by companies in Costa Rica and Australia.
 Email your request to plugins@snapcommute.com in case you are interested to explore**

 **We will be starting to build Flutter plugin as well soon.
-Let us know if your are interested**
+If you are interested please email to plugins@snapcommute.com**

 Installation
 ---------------